gpreston-hyland/SSE-Job-Aids/ADP-Tips-Tricks/Local Postgres Container AFS/README.md

     - The database files will be in a named docker volume in the `data/mypgdb-data` subdirectory.

         The location is important.
-If you make changes to the `01-initdb.sh` startup script and there is data already in that directory, postgress **will not** execute the script.
+If you make changes to the `01-initdb.sh` startup script and there is data already in that directory, postgres ***will not*** execute the script.
 You will need to delete all the data in the `mypgdb-data` directory first.
 The files and directories in there won't be owned by the `ec2-user` since they are created by docker when the volume is created.
 You'll need to use `sudo` ***so be careful!***

         `sudo rm -rf data/mypgdb-data/*`